PharrellWANG/auto-login/readme.md

 # Automate Network Access Control Login

+## You Might Not Need This Project

+If you are not in CityU, or if you don't use the wired network in CityU, you do not need this project.

 ## Motivation

 Every day before we can access the internet via CS wired network, a login form needs to be submitted in the browser.